A job description (JD) is the first impression you’re creating on a potential candidate.

 - Try your hands on various experiments with a variety of organic and paid acquisition channels.
-This includes content formation, content curation, pay per click campaigns, event management, publicity, social media, lead generation campaigns, copy writing, performance analysis.
+This includes content formation, content curation, pay-per-click campaigns, event management, publicity, social media, lead generation campaigns, copywriting, and performance analysis.

 - Construct marketing programs to hold up specific marketing objectives across different channels and segments in support of our overall strategic marketing plan.

 - Brief information to interested and attentive clients, and acts as a representative for the marketing department in important buyer meetings.